Photographer Profile Series

-His photography has been a great addition to Destination Duluth’s online presence, too; he has had over 100 images featured on their social media platforms since 2016, with over five million impressions.
+His photography has been a great addition to Destination Duluth’s online presence, too; he has had over 100 images featured on their social media platforms since 2016, with over six million views of his photos.

-When it comes to advise for other budding photographers, Smith likes to keep it simple.
+When it comes to advice for other budding photographers, Smith likes to keep it simple.

 “The best camera is the one you have on you,” he shared.
 “You don’t need all the fancy equipment to get started.
 Use a cell phone.
 Just capture the moment.”